Babo96/ptc-captcha-solver/README.md

     pip install git+https://github.com/skvvv/pikapy

-Now you can run it via "pikapy" command
+If you are still having troubles, you can join us at discord channel https://discord.gg/vdcCy

 **Linux users**